artmetla/DejaView/docs/contributing/build-instructions.md

 [r.android.com/1711913](https://r.android.com/1711913).

-clang-cl support is more stable because that build configuration is actively covered by the Chromium project (Perfetto rolls into chromium and underpins chrome://tracing).
+clang-cl support is more stable because that build configuration is actively covered by the Chromium project (DejaView rolls into chromium and underpins chrome://tracing).
 The MSVC build is maintained best-effort.

 The following targets are supported on Windows:

 - `trace_processor_shell`: the trace importer and SQL query engine.
 - `traceconv`: the trace conversion tool.
-- `traced` and `perfetto`: the tracing service and cmdline client.
+- `traced` and `dejaview`: the tracing service and cmdline client.
 They use an alternative implementation of the [inter-process tracing protocol](/docs/design-docs/api-and-abi.md#tracing-protocol-abi) based on a TCP socket and named shared memory.
 This configuration is only for testing / benchmarks and is not shipped in production.
   Googlers: see [go/perfetto-win](http://go/perfetto-win) for details.
-- `perfetto_unittests` / `perfetto_integrationtests`: although they support only
+- `dejaview_unittests` / `dejaview_integrationtests`: although they support only
   the subset of code that is supported on Windows (e.g. no ftrace).

-It is NOT possible to build the Perfetto UI from Windows.
+It is NOT possible to build the DejaView UI from Windows.

 #### Prerequisites